Can Cats Have Down Syndrome? The Lowdown on Feline DS

 - Breeding within the family can cause abnormalities.
 Inbreeding may be normal for cats, but when two species with the same genetic structure mate with each other, the chances of giving birth to defective offspring is high.
 The union between members of the same family doubles the risk of passing on recessive (and often unwanted) traits and diseases to the next generation.
 The risk is halved for cats who mate outside of their direct lineage.

 So, can cats have down syndrome?
 Technically speaking, cats cannot have Down syndrome.
-What other anomaly in cats to make their owners think they have Down syndrome is another health issue altogether.
+What other anomalies in cats that make their owners think they have Down syndrome is another health issue altogether.

 They may pose the same physical and physiological characteristics as that of the Down syndrome in humans but it is not the same.
 They may, however, be still a product of a genetic disorder or chromosomal anomaly.